jduimovich/tad-bootstrap/README.md

 Gitops

 The Resource layout is in kustomize format.
-An RHTAP application is represented by the repository and set up as multiple ArgoCD apps.
+An RHTAP application is represented by this repository There are two options for layout
+`single`  - A single ArgoCD app is created and components in directories `multiple` - Each Component is added via its own ArgoCD app.

 Gitops default templates can be found in `./templates` and can be extended by adding new types of components.